masteroftime/Python-Plugin-Loader/readme.md

 Plugin files
 ------------

-Your plugin belongs in either a zip or a directory (known to windows users as "folders").
-This zip or directory goes in the bukkit plugins/ directory along with the java plugins and config directories.
-It must end with one of the allowed extensions; see the appropriate section for a list, or just use one of .py.dir, .py.zip, and .pyp (pyp should be used when releasing plugins).
+Your plugin may go in:

+- A zip whos name ends in either .py.zip or .pyp
+- A directory whose name ends in .py.dir or \_py_dir (for windows users)
+- A python file (obviously, named .py)

+Zips with the .pyp extension are recommended if you release any plugins.
+When you use a zip, your must specify your own metadata; it will not allow guessed metadata.

-Your plugin file must contain a main python file, and optionally a plugin.yml containing metadata (see the following section).
+When using a dir or a zip, your zip or dir must contain a main python file and optionally a plugin.yml containing metadata (see the following section).
 Your python main file normally should be named either plugin.py or main.py. plugin.py should generally be used when you are using the class api and main.py when using the decorator api.
 Under some conditions you may want to change the name of your main file (such as, other plugins needing to be able to import it).
 This is not recommended but is possible with the main field in the metadata.

+When using a single .py file in plugins, your single .py is your main python file.
+You cannot have a separate plugin.yml - if you want to have any special metadata, you will need a directory or zip plugin.

 Plugin metadata
 ---------------